Home | About me | Contact | What's new | Privacy | Search

 Historical Freeway Plans

-Below are historical plans for the San Antonio area freeway system with citywide plans followed by proposals for specific interchanges or routes that were eventually not implemented.
-These were sourced from San Antonio-Bexar County Urban Transportation Study (SABCUTS) planning documents and the San Antonio TxDOT district.
+Below are historical plans for the San Antonio area freeway system.
+The general citywide plans are followed by proposals for specific interchanges or routes that were eventually not implemented.
+The images were sourced from the TxDOT photo library, the San Antonio TxDOT district office, and San Antonio-Bexar County Urban Transportation Study (SABCUTS) planning documents.

 Click here to return to the historical photo galleries page.